ToshioCP/Gtk4-tutorial/src/sec2.src.md

   - Ubuntu 22.04
   - Debian bookworm

-I've installed Fedora 34 with gnome-boxes.
+I've installed Fedora 34 with GNOME Boxes.
 My OS was Ubuntu 21.04 at that time.
-Gnome-boxes creates a virtual machine in Ubuntu and Fedora will be installed to that virtual machine.
+GNOME Boxes creates a virtual machine in Ubuntu and Fedora will be installed to that virtual machine.

 The instruction is as follows.

 1. Download Fedora 34 iso file.
-There is an link at the end of [Gnome 40 website](https://forty.gnome.org/).
+There is an link at the end of [GNOME 40 website](https://forty.gnome.org/).
 2. Install gnome-boxes with apt-get command.
 ~~~
 $ sudo apt-get install gnome-boxes
 ~~~
-3. Run gnome-boxes.
+3. Run GNOME Boxes.
 4. Click on `+` button on the top left corner and launch a box creation wizard by clicking `Create a Virtual Machine ...`.
 Then a dialog appears.
 Click on `Operationg System Image File` and select the iso file you have downloaded.